 Looking for afternoon tea in London?
 Check out Fortnum and Mason restaurant for Fortnum and Mason high tea.
 Check out our review of Fortum and Mason afternoon tea.

-Head to Fortnum & Mason for a traditional afternoon tea, taken in an elegant salon opened by HM The Queen to mark her Diamond Jubilee.
-Expect crisp white linen and duck egg blue chinaware, with matching padded seats and smartly dressed waiters.
-The ceilings are a little low, but decorated with pretty chandeliers at least.
+Head to Fortnum & Mason for a traditional afternoon tea, taken in the elegant top-floor salon opened by HM The Queen to mark her Diamond Jubilee.
+Crisp white linen is complemented by the store’s signature blue-green ‘Eau de Nil’ chinaware and soft padded seating.
+The ceilings are a little low, but decorated with pretty chandeliers.

-A word of warning: if your tea is booked for Saturday afternoon, chances are you’ll have to wait before your table is ready.
-Sometimes it’s just five minutes, but one experience had us hovering in the reception area outside the lifts for over half an hour.
-Having said that, a (small) wait is worth it for pitch-perfect finger sandwiches – not a curling corner in sight, and filled with the usual suspects, only far more luxurious: rare breed hen egg with cress, and rareroast beef with Café de Paris butter.
-Thick slices of soft smoked salmon, available in Fortnum’s food hall downstairs, are also excellent.
+A (small) wait in the foyer, where you can enjoy the tinkling of a grand piano playing show tunes, is worth it for the pitch-perfect finger sandwiches – not a curling corner in sight, and filled with the usual suspects, only far more luxurious: Suffolk cured ham with piccalilli, and rare bread hen egg with cress.
+Thick slices of soft smoked salmon, available in Fortnum’s food hall downstairs, are also excellent…

-Service is sharp, but sometimes overstretched at the weekends considering the sheer volume of afternoon tea covers.
-If possible, get a corner table furthest away from the reception area for maximum people watching potential.
+Service is discreet yet sharp, with waiters striking a balance between topping up your tea and giving you space to enjoy your three tiers of treats.
+If possible, get a corner table by the window furthest away from the reception area for maximum people watching potential.

 Check out our best afternoon tea recipes here, including:

 - Gin and tonic granita

 Star of the show: smoked salmon sandwiches and lemon curd